software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Bonus exercise
 >
-> Come up with an user story based on the Product Owner's description and add it to the "Product Backlog" board in Trello.
+> Come up with a user story based on the Product Owner's description and add it to the "Product Backlog" board in Trello.
 Then, split the user story into tasks and add those to the "Sprint 2 Backlog" board in Trello.
 Finally, implement the tasks.
 >
 > The implementation should look roughly something like this:
 >